f0rkz/gameserver-daemon/README.md

 # Questions?

+Q: Help I get this error:
+  f7lans@prophunt:~/gameserver-daemon$ python gameserver-daemon.py --update
+  /home/f7lans/prophunt.f7lans.com/steamcmd.sh: line 29: /home/f7lans/prophunt.f7lans.com/linux32/steamcmd: No such file or directory
+  Game is not installed.
+Use the --update command to install the game files.
+A: Read those directions!
+You are missing the lib32gcc1 dependency

 Email me (f0rkz@f0rkznet.net) or create a new issue.
-I use this script heavily for my gameservers so any problems or extensibilites are gladly accepted!
+I use this script heavily for my gameservers so any problems or extensibilities are gladly accepted!